 “Button” style restaurants are often cheap (easily <¥500 or ~$5 USD).
 You simply select and pay for your meal based on the photos and prices listed on the machine (pictured below), bring the receipt to the cook, get your meal and enjoy!

 If you plan on seeing even a handful of museums and art galleries in the Tokyo region, the Grutt Pass is a well worthy purchase for savings.
-At ¥2,000 (~$20 USD), the pass pays for itself quickly, as it provides free admission and discounts to over 50 impressive museums, art galleries, and attractions across the Tokyo area.
+At ¥2,000 (~$20 USD), the pass pays for itself quickly, as it provides admission and discounts to 80 facilities.
+That includes museums, art galleries, and attractions across the Tokyo area.

-Being in Japan for 6 weeks, we made excellent use of our Grutt pass – the magnificence and abundance of attractions granted entry by it cannot be understated.
-To see Japan’s famous robots and other technologies to tickle the mind, check out the National Museum of Emerging Science and Innovation.
+On our first 6-week visit to Japan we made excellent use of our pass – the abundance and quality of attractions it covers is impressive.
+To see Japan's famous robots and other technologies to tickle the mind, check out the National Museum of Emerging Science and Innovation.
 For a colourful array of Japanese history, biology, and modern science, the National Museum of Nature and Science is a must-see.
 The MOMAT has contemporary art displays from retro to modern art in a variety of mediums.
 For a fascinating walk through the Japanese Edo period, be sure to check out the Edo-Tokyo Museum.

 Cheap and fresh bento, take-away sushi, noodles, and udon are just some of the grab-and-go options available at Japanese grocery stores.
 They're great for picnics, hikes, and people-watching in a city park.
 Prices range from ~¥130-¥300, though we regularly (and effortlessly) spent ~¥200 per box (~2 $USD) per bento in our 6 weeks there.